 A true life horror show.

-A friend and fellow scientist is horrified to know what Baron Frankenstein is planning.
-Indeed, a great deal of the film is taken up with their discussions on the moral right of undertaking such experiments which, even with the best intentions, lead only to a ghastly outcome, both for the maker ~ and the made.
+A friend and fellow scientist is horrified to know what Frankenstein is planning.
+Indeed, a great deal of the film is taken up with their discussions on the moral right of such experiments which, even with the best intentions, lead to a ghastly outcome, both for the maker ~ and the made.

 The curse of Frankenstein

 Starring Peter Cushing, Robert Urquhart, Hazel Court, Christopher Lee